wazum/sluggi/README.md

 - [masi](https://github.com/b13/masi) – Exclude specific page slugs from subpage URL generation
 - [content_slug](https://github.com/sebkln/content_slug) – Slug field for human-readable content element anchors (`#my-section`)

+## _masi_

+[b13/masi](https://github.com/b13/masi) hooks in as a TCA `postModifier` and runs after slug generation, so both extensions work side by side.

+- **Folders in URL paths:** keep `254` in `exclude_doktypes` to leave them out, remove it to let _masi_ include them.
+- **One value per page:** _sluggi_ couples `exclude_slug_for_subpages` to the default language, so it is not editable on a translation.
+A per-language value would not match the paths _sluggi_ resolves from the rootline.
+Run the wizard _"Align the masi subpage exclusion with the default language"_ if translations differ from an earlier setup.

 ## Fixes for TYPO3 Core Issues

 _sluggi_ works around these known TYPO3 core issues: